hanmindev/ingot-docs/Writerside/topics/Bundling-Data.md

 ### Declaration

-Structs are declared with the `struct` keyword.
+Structs are defined with the `struct` keyword.

 _src/main.ing_
 ```C